Chart Color Schemes

 Banyo's health metrics are close to national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.

 The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.
 Private health cover is very high in Banyo, with approximately 56% of the total population (~3,704 people) having it.
-Mental health issues and asthma are the most common medical conditions, affecting 9.0 and 7.3% of residents respectively.
-70.8% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Health outcomes among the working-age population are broadly typical.
-Banyo has 13.0% of residents aged 65 and over (861 people), which is lower than the 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges, though they rank lower nationally than those of the broader population.
+Mental health issues are the most common medical condition, impacting 9.0% of residents, followed by asthma at 7.3%.
+A total of 70.8% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Health outcomes among the working-age population in Banyo are broadly typical.
+The area has 13.1% of residents aged 65 and over (868 people), which is lower than the 15.2% in Greater Brisbane.
+Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health